List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 AceA hole-in-one: a single shot that lands the ball in the hole.

-PuttA gentle stroke made on the green to roll the ball into the hole.
+PuttA stroke made with a putter on the green to roll the ball into the hole.

 While some of these golf words may seem similar (like a fade and a slice or a chip and a bump and run), each has its own purpose.
 Learning these differences will improve your confidence and communication skills on the course.